Jackson Heights: Economy

 US-Bangla Airlines formerly had its U.S. offices in the Bangladesh Plaza building in Jackson Heights.

+Between 2009 and 2018, Jackson Heights experienced a significant economic boom.
+In 2017, it was reported that taxable business sales increased to $473 million, a 72% increase from 2009.
+By 2018, there were approximately 3,300 businesses in the neighborhood, a 25% increase from 2009.

 Parks and recreation

 Travers Park is the main local playground.
 It has a variety of sports, including basketball, tennis, baseball, soccer, and handball.
 In recent years, a farmers' market was expanded to a year-round presence.
 Renovations completed in October 2020 eliminated much of the space previously used for sports, and replaced it with lawn and seating space.

 Prior to expansion, the P.S.
 69 school yard offered baseball fields, a stickball field, a handball court and three tennis courts.
 Con Edison sponsored several summer tennis camps at P.S.
 69's school yard from 1982 to 1992.
 In 1998, P.S.
 69 built an annex to compensate for the booming population of children in Jackson Heights and the public access to the school yard was removed.
-However, on November 30, 2011, then-Mayor Michael Bloomberg and other city officials opened the 200th "Schoolyard to Playground" at P.S.
+On November 30, 2011, then-Mayor Michael Bloomberg and other city officials opened the 200th "Schoolyard to Playground" at P.S.
 69 as a part of the PlaNYC initiative to ensure all New Yorkers live within a 10-minute walk of a park or playground; the program is turning schoolyards into playgrounds in neighborhoods across the city.

+Since May 2020, a 1.3 mi stretch of 34th Avenue, much of which runs through Jackson Heights, is closed to vehicular traffic from 7am to 8pm, providing a space for the community to gather.
+This area is also known as Paseo Park.
+By 2025, there were proposals to permanently convert 26 blocks of 34th Avenue into parkland, with a new Paseo Park designed by WXY.

 Police and crime

-Jackson Heights is patrolled by the 115th Precinct of the NYPD, located at 92–15 Northern Boulevard.
+Jackson Heights is patrolled by the 115th Precinct of the NYPD, at 92–15 Northern Boulevard.
 The 115th Precinct was ranked 20th safest out of 69 patrol areas for per-capita crime in 2010.
-Crime has declined significantly since the late 20th century when the area was known as the "cocaine capital" of New York City.
+Crime has declined significantly since the late 20th century, when the area was known as the "cocaine capital" of New York City.
 As of 2018, with a non-fatal assault rate of 33 per 100,000 people, Jackson Heights's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 342 per 100,000 people is lower than that of the city as a whole.

-The 115th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 85.0% between 1990 and 2019.
+The 115th Precinct has a lower crime rate than in the 1990s, with crimes across all categories decreasing by 85% between 1990 and 2019.
 The precinct reported 11 murders, 42 rapes, 246 robberies, 344 felony assaults, 125 burglaries, 520 grand larcenies, and 128 grand larcenies auto in 2019.